MohammedAlghamdi3/Blood-Donation/README.md

 ###  new donor Registration
 ![](./image_website/3.jpg)

- ### Search for blood donor according to blood types and citys
+ ### Search for blood donor according to blood types and cities
 ![](./image_website/4.jpg)

 ### Search results for donors